sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-757	Set Intersection Size At Least Two    		41.6%	Hard
+interval [a,b] contains all integer from a to b. given a list of intervals, return the min size of set s so that the set intersect with each interval with at least two numbers.
+- sort by end. first need takes the end 2,
+- we use two numbers p1,and p2 to track, add 0, add 1, add 2.
+->>

+<<-759	Employee Free Time    		67.4%	Hard
+given a list of interval reprresenting the working time for each employee. return a list of common interval freetime.
+->>

+<<-763	Partition Labels    		77.7%	Medium
+partition to as many parts as possible so each char only apprear in at most one part. similar to interval: record the last index, update the curmax and when we see the index==curmax, we know there is no more.
+->>

 <<-850	Rectangle Area II    		48.2%	Hard
 given a list of rect defined by bottom left and top right points, all rects aligned with axis. return the total area covered.